Non-narrative film

-Non-narrative film is an aesthetic of cinematic film that does not narrate, or relate "an event, whether real or imaginary".
+Non-narrative film, or abstract film, is an aesthetic of cinematic film that does not narrate, or relate "an event, whether real or imaginary".
 It is usually a form of art film or experimental film, not made for mass entertainment.

 Narrative film is the dominant aesthetic, though non-narrative film is not fully distinct from that aesthetic.
 While the non-narrative film avoids "certain traits" of the narrative film, it "still retains a number of narrative characteristics".
 Narrative film also occasionally uses "visual materials that are not representational".
 Although many abstract films are clearly devoid of narrative elements, distinction between a narrative film and a non-narrative film can be rather vague and is often open for interpretation.
 Unconventional imagery, concepts and structuring can obscure the narrativity of a film.

 Terms such as absolute film, cinéma pur, true cinema and integral cinema have been used for non-narrative films that aimed to create a purer experience of the distinctive qualities of film, like movement, rhythm, and changing visual compositions.
 More narrowly, "absolute film" was used for the works of a group of filmmakers in Germany in the 1920s, that consisted, at least initially, of animated films that were totally abstract.
 The French term cinéma pur was coined to describe the style of several filmmakers in France in the 1920s, whose work was non-narrative, but hardly ever non-figurative.

 Much of surrealist cinema can be regarded as non-narrative films and partly overlaps with the dadaist cinéma pur movement.